 After about two hours of driving, while it was still completely dark outside, our driver suddenly veered off the road.
 I got a bit scared at first because I didn’t understand why he stopped so abruptly.
 But as it turns out there’s no parking area for this viewpoint so you just have to park along the road.
 And it was his first time driving there so he didn’t know exactly where it was.

 If you want to walk through the bushes while it is still dark to claim the best spot at the viewpoint, bring a flashlight.
 Or even better, remember to charge your phone so you can use the light, I wasn’t that smart.
 There were about 10 other people already in place when we got there.

-Aaand remember to bring a tripod!!
-I somehow managed to forget mine so half my photos turned out blurry and half turned out grainy because I had to turn the ISO up.
-But I guess that just means I have to go back soon!
+Remember to bring a tripod!!
+I visited for the first time before Instagram was even a thing and the second time I somehow managed to forget a tripod, so half my photos turned out blurry and half turned out grainy because I had to turn the ISO up.

 Other things to see close to Pinggan Village